pydio/pydio-doc-admin-guide/4_connecting_your_storage/2_creating_datasources/4_azure_blob_storage.md

 - **Bucket name**: the name of the blob/bucket on the remote azure storage.
 - **Azure Account Name**: your azure storage account name.
-- **Azure Secret Key**: the secret key, is your storage access key/
+- **Azure Secret Key**: the secret key, is your storage access key.
 - **Internal Path**: Additional Path appended to the bucket name when querying the remote storage.